istio/istio.io/content/en/blog/2026/traffic-extension-api/index.md

 target_release: 1.30
 ---

 Mesh extensibility has always been a core tenet of Istio's design.
 By allowing users to inject custom logic directly into the data plane, Istio enables a wide range of use cases for performing custom authentication, collecting specialized telemetry, or transforming requests and responses on-the-fly.
-Until now Istio's only dedicated extensibility API was `WasmPlugin` which served Wasm-based extensions.
-However, users leveraging Lua scripts could only do so indirectly via `EnvoyFilter`, a powerful but complex and error-prone mechanism.
+Until now Istio's only supported extensibility API was `WasmPlugin`, which served WebAssembly-based extensions.
+Users who wanted to leverage Lua scripts could only do so indirectly via `EnvoyFilter`, a low-level mechanism that is powerful but easy to misconfigure.

-Istio 1.30 introduces the `TrafficExtension` API — a single, unified API for Wasm and Lua extensions across both sidecar and ambient deployments.
+Istio 1.30 introduces the `TrafficExtension` API — a single, unified API for configuring Wasm and Lua extensions across both sidecar and ambient mode deployments.

 ## What is TrafficExtension?

-`TrafficExtension` is a new Kubernetes CRD (`extensions.istio.io/v1alpha1`) that is recommended over `WasmPlugin` as the primary extensibility mechanism.
+`TrafficExtension` is a new Istio API that replaces `WasmPlugin` as the primary proxy extensibility mechanism.
 It supports two extension types:

 - **Lua scripts** — inline Lua scripts embedded directly in the resource, executed within Envoy with no module distribution required.
 Best for simple header manipulation, logging, and conditional logic.
 - **WebAssembly plugins** — Proxy-Wasm sandbox modules loaded dynamically from OCI image registries.
 Supports multiple languages (Go, Rust, C++, AssemblyScript) and is recommended for complex processing, policy enforcement, telemetry collection, and payload mutations.